 | Sampling | Server requests text generation from the client-side LLM |

-Using these features, I imagined a flow like the following for airline ticket booking.
-This assumes using Elicitation, Sampling, and Progress Notifications.
+Using these features, I imagined a flow like this for flight booking, assuming the use of Elicitation, Sampling, and Progress Notifications.

-The flow above shows how the MCP server can focus on business logic, while delegating user interaction and LLM inference to the client side.
+With the flow above, it seems the MCP server can focus on business logic while delegating user interaction and LLM inference to the client side.

-Previously, we might have had to individually implement dialog UI with choices and session management, but using this mechanism could simplify server-side implementation.
+Previously, we might have had to build dialogue UIs with choices and session management individually, but using this mechanism could simplify server-side implementation.

-For this article, I'll use a simple program as the client rather than an AI agent, and test it based on the official Stateful MCP server features sample, adapting the destinations and data for domestic travel!
+For this example, I'll make the client a simple program rather than an AI agent, and I'll build on the official Stateful MCP server features sample, replacing destinations and data for domestic travel in Japan!

 Prerequisites

-For this project, I used Python and uv as the package manager.
+For this example, I used Python with uv as the package manager.
 The versions used are:

 - Python 3.13.11